-The day-long event provides advice on applying to study physics at the University of Oxford, a lecture in a cutting-edge topic in physics and interactive problem-solving workshops.
-Students will be guided through the problem-solving process, and will solve a range of unusual problems with help and guidance.
-Students who attend the live event will be able to ask questions and interact with the speakers through the online webinar platform.
+These day-long online events are typically ran twice a year, in March and June and are aimed at year 12 students.
+The events provide advice on applying to study physics at the University of Oxford, a lecture in a cutting-edge topic in physics and interactive problem-solving workshops.
+Students are guided through the problem-solving process, and solve a range of unusual problems with help and guidance.
+Students who attend the live event have the chance to ask questions and interact with the speakers through the online webinar platform.
 However, we will record many of the sessions, and these will be available on-demand for two weeks after the event for students who are unable to attend live.
-The event typically takes place in April each year.

 Particle physics masterclasses